Right To Be Forgotten

 - Users must have easy access to a remedy.

-The right to be forgotten brings to the fore the tensions between the right to privacy and the right to freedom of expression, and given the rapid pace at which digital space is changing, it is likely that these tensions will persist.
-Provided public interest overrides are prioritised and adequate safeguards are put place, there can be some degree of consonance.
+The right to be forgotten brings to the fore the tensions between the right to privacy and the right to freedom of expression and given the rapid pace at which digital space is changing, it is likely that these tensions will persist.
+Provided public interest overrides are prioritised and adequate safeguards are put in place, there can be some degree of consonance.